cooljeanius/FileNotification/ReadMe.txt

 However, SMB and AFP do support a "push" model of notifications.

 kqueues may not be supported by all file systems.

+The fsevents API is generally preferred on newer versions of OS X, although kqueues may still be useful for portability, or in cases where finer granularity is needed.

 More kqueue information: